uppaal-emf/uppaal-meta-model/README.md

 </toolchains>
 ```

-The project then can be build from the root directory by executing `./mvnw compile` on Linux and
+You can build from the root directory by executing `./mvnw compile` on Linux and
 MacOS and by `mvnw.cmd compile` on Windows respectively.

 To retrieve installable packages execute the `package` maven goal.